web64/php-nlp-client/README.md

 ## Python libraries
+These are the python libraries used by the NLP Server for the NLP and data extraction tasks.

 | Library | URL | NLP Task used |
 | ------------- | ------------- | ------------- |
 | langid.py | https://github.com/saffsd/langid.py | Language detection |